 Which are, in your opinion, the three biggest current challenges related to countering disinformation in your country?

-- Political polarisation and polarisation of media that lead to the lack of exchange of the views and opinions, lack of knowladge (especially when it comes to the relativly news issue in the polish public dabate – like migration), general anty-experts and anty-science trends (anty-vaccines movement).
+Political polarisation and polarisation of media that lead to the lack of exchange of the views and opinions, lack of knowledge (especially when it comes to the relatively new issue in the Polish public debate – like migration), general anty-experts and anty-science trends (anty-vaccines movement).

 Could you name three solutions that you implemented or else want to recommend as an advice how to counter disinformation, strengthen societies’ critical thinking skills and build civil resilience to disinformation?

-- Eduacation, including critical thinking and fack checking skills into schools curriculum.
-Using legal measures to punish spreading of the fake news repetitivly.
+Education, including critical thinking and fact-checking skills into schools curriculum.
+Using legal measures to punish spreading of the fake news repetitively.

 What are the top three events or dates you have witnessed this year that have caused an intensification of disinformation activities?

 In your opinion, which future three dates/events are likely to bring about the intensification of disinformation activities in 2020-2021?

 What are the prevailing disinformation narratives you have observed in the media space this year.